Pseudo-Marginal Hamiltonian Monte Carlo: Pseudo-marginal Hamiltonian Monte Carlo

-Let the integration time be given as $hL$, where $h$ is the step-size and $L$ an integer.
-To approximate the solution to the original system associated to the vector field $\widehat{\Psi}$ in \eqref{eq:pseudoHMCflow}, we then use a symmetric Strang splitting (see e.g., \citep[p.
-108]{leimkhulermatthews2015}) defined as \( \widehat{\Phi}_{hL}=\{\Phi_{A,h/2}\circ\Phi_{B,h}\circ\Phi_{A,h/2}\}^{\circ L} \).
+Using this integration method we can prove (see the next section) both that the $(\theta, \rho)$-trajectory of the \pmhmc algorithm converges to the ideal \hmc trajectory, and also that the acceptance probability of the \pmhmc algorithm converges to that of the ideal \hmc algorithm.
+This shows that, when using the aforementioned integration technique, the increase in dimension which happens with increased $N$ does not pose any problem with respect to the convergence of the algorithm to its idealized counterpart.

 An alternative method which also exploits the structure of the extended Hamiltonian and that could be used in our setting is the exponential integration technique of \cite{chao2015exponential}.
-In simulations we found the two integrators to perform similarly, however, and we focus on the splitting technique for simplicity.
+In simulations we found the two integrators to perform similarly and we focus on the splitting technique for simplicity.

 The proposed pseudo-marginal HMC algorithm is summarized in Algorithm~\ref{alg:pmhmc}.
+As this algorithm simulates by design a Markov chain of invariant distribution $\overline{\pi}(\theta,\rho,\mathbf{u},\mathbf{p})$ defined in \eqref{eq:extendedtargetofextendedHamiltonian}, it samples asymptotically (in the number of iterations) from its marginal $\pi\left(\theta\right)$ under ergodicity conditions.